Subtracting the kinetic Sunyaev-Zeldovich effect from the cosmic microwave background with surveys of large-scale structure: Applications

 \subsubsection{CMB lensing}

 Reducing the CMB temperature variance induced by kSZ also improves lensing reconstruction.
-In Figure~\ref{fig:imp_lensing}, we demonstrate the reduction of the $TT$-$TT$ lensing quadratic-estimator noise ({\em left panel}) together with the improvement on the minimum-variance noise from combining all lensing quadratic estimators ({\em right panel}).
+In Figure~\ref{fig:imp_lensing}, we demonstrate the reduction of the $TT$-$TT$ lensing quadratic-estimator noise ({\em upper panels, dotted curves}) together with the improvement on the minimum-variance noise from combining all lensing quadratic estimators ({\em solid curves}).
 Here, we use the \texttt{class$\_$delens} software~\citep{Hotinli:2020ntd} and assume a CMB-HD-like survey including CIB and tSZ foregrounds after ILC-cleaning, as well as the reionization kSZ.
 The $TT$-$TT$ lensing quadratic-estimator reconstruction noise is given by~\citep{Okamoto:2003zw}

 where $f_{\ell_1\ell\ell_2}^{TT}$ is the optimal filter for the full-sky CMB lensing $TT$-$TT$ quadratic estimator~\citep{Okamoto:2003zw} and $\tilde{C}_\ell^{TT}$ is the observed CMB temperature spectrum.
 Performing lensing reconstruction on CMB maps after de-kSZing the CMB temperature would hence reduce the reconstruction noise, increasing the fidelity of lensing measurements.